Home: Arts and Homelessness Festival

 The report was funded by a grant from the University of Warwick’s Research Development Fund.

-A report by MB Associates will provide Social Value Assessment case studies of four UK CoC 2021 activities: one of these studies examines the HOME: art and homelessness festival.
+The final evaluation report includes a Social Value Assessment annex that includes four UK CoC 2021 activities: one of these studies examines the HOME: art and homelessness festival.

 Reference is made to this research study within the Evaluation of the Caring City Programme report.

-Nadine Holdsworth discussed the Homeless Monopoly project at the Cultural Policy and Evaluation Summit, on 24 June 2021, in the early stages of the UK CoC 2021 year.
+Nadine Holdsworth discussed the Homeless Monopoly project (part of Coventry Creates) at the Cultural Policy and Evaluation Summit, on 24 June 2021, in the early stages of the UK CoC 2021 year.
 (Starts at 7:05:50).

 She also presented her findings from the Arts and Homelessness in Coventry report at the Connecting Place, Culture, Research and Impact: Stories from Coventry event.